IVF failure treatment in India

 About the Internet After an IVF Failure

-After a failed IVF cycle, it’s natural to turn to the internet (seeking answers, advice, and hope).
 Retrospective thinking may lead to questioning every detail, and online sources can be both supportive and overwhelming.
-While some strategies we’ve discussed (like optimizing embryo quality, correcting uterine anomalies, and fine-tuning protocols, are supported by evidence) it’s important to be cautious about universally applying advanced add-ons such as comprehensive genetic testing of embryos (PGT-A) or endometrial receptivity arrays (ERA).
+While some strategies we’ve discussed (such as optimizing embryo quality, correcting uterine anomalies, and fine-tuning protocols) are supported by evidence, it’s essential to be cautious about universally applying advanced add-ons such as comprehensive genetic testing of embryos (PGT-A) or endometrial receptivity arrays (ERA).

-Recent analyses show that universal PGT-A without specific indications may not improve live birth rates, and in women of advanced maternal age, it might even reduce them due to embryonic mosaicism and biopsy risks.
-Similarly, data on ERA suggest no significant benefit in ongoing pregnancy or live birth rates when applied across the board .
+Recent analyses show that universal PGT-A without specific indications may not improve live birth rates.
+And in women of advanced maternal age, it might even reduce them due to embryonic mosaicism and biopsy risks.
+Similarly, data on ERA suggest no significant benefit in ongoing pregnancy or live birth rates when applied across the board.